List of built-in iOS apps: Music

 Music is a media player first introduced with iOS 5 on October 12, 2011, replacing the iPod app.
 It can play music files stored locally on devices and allows users to curate their song library into playlists.
 Songs can be purchased directly from the iTunes Store or streamed through Apple Music if the user has an active subscription.
 Internet radio stations can also be found within the app, with both local and international broadcasters available.
 Music supports lossless and spatial audio, and is capable of video playback, used primarily for music videos, artist interviews, and live performances.

 News

-News is a news aggregator available for devices running iOS 9 or above.
+News is a news aggregator available in the United States for devices running iOS 9 or above.
 It is the successor to the Newsstand app included in previous versions of iOS.
 Users can read news articles with it, based on publishers, websites and topics they select, such as technology or politics.
 On March 25, 2019, Apple News+ was made available within the News app, which is a subscription service allowing access to content from a number magazines and newspapers.
 On July 15, 2020, Apple announced the addition of audio stories in Apple News+, which allows subscribers to listen to narrated versions of articles in a similar fashion to a podcast under a new Audio tab.
+A dedicated Sports tab was added to the app in March 2023, providing news stories and score coverage for a user's favourite teams.